Princee-21/Senito/README.md

 - Responsible owner
 - Resolution progress

-Issues can move through different stages, such as:
+Issues can move through different stages such as:

 **New → Under Review → In Progress → Action Taken → Resolved**

-This provides a structured way to move from identifying a problem to managing its resolution.

 ---

-### ⚡ Action & Improvement Tracking
+## ⚡ Action & Improvement Tracking

 Identified issues can be connected to actions and assigned to responsible users.